Launch Your Online Business in Just 7 Days

 However, the rest aren’t.

-It’s categorized according to what users are looking for.
+The knowledge base is categorized according to what users are looking for.

 Once a category is selected, lists of blogs that relate to the query appear and users can choose which step-by-step, how-to article they’d like to read.